Connect with us

 Alerts

-• Island Health - Drug Poisoning Overdose Advisory - Mount WaddingtonJune 05, 2025 • Posted by Island Health
+• Interior Health - Drug Alert - CranbrookJune 30, 2025 • Posted by Interior Health

 Please ensure your clients are aware of safer drug use tips that can help prevent overdose as well as where they can access naloxone, drug checking and other overdose prevention services in your community.